mi-erasmusmc/OMOP-Queries/Vocab_General/G09_Find_descendants_for_a_given_concept.md

-G09: Find descendants for a given concept
+# G09: Find descendants for a given concept
----

 For a concept identifier entered as the input parameter, this query lists all descendants in the hierarchy of the domain.
 Descendant are concepts have a relationship to the given concept that is defined as hierarchical in the relationship table, and any secondary, tertiary etc. concepts going down in the hierarchy.
 The resulting output provides the descendant concept details and the minimum and maximum level of separation.

-Sample query:
+## Sample query

 ```sql
 SELECT